debiai/py-debiai/README.md

 debiai_model_2.add_results_df(results_df)

-# The model results are ready to be analysed with the Debiai dashboard
+# The model results are ready to be analyzed with the Debiai dashboard
 ```
 <img src="./images/quickstart_results.png">